 But while a mini split air conditioner is less expensive than a central air system, it’s still an investment, and it’s important to choose the right one.
 That means knowing how many zones and BTUs would work best, as well as what modes and other features would help keep your home as comfortable as possible.

 At BestReviews, we handle the product research so you can focus on the key facts that will help you select the best items for your home.
-If you’re looking for a mini split air conditioner, consider our top picks in the matrix above.
+If you’re looking for a mini split air conditioner, consider our top picks in the product list above.
 If you’re interested in general advice on what features to look for in a mini split air conditioner, continue reading this shopping guide.

 The most common home heating and cooling systems are known as split systems because they feature both interior and exterior components.
 Like a central AC system, a mini split air conditioner has both interior and exterior components.
 However, a mini split air conditioner doesn’t use ducts to move cool air into your home.